TracyCrape/TracyCrape/README.md

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on a community platform and website revisions.
 - 🌱 I’m currently learning Javascript and ReactJS
 - 👯 I’m looking to collaborate on open source projects
 - 🤔 I’m looking for help with finding my first role as a front end software developer